 “As a nurse,” she says, “I saw that cancer can take a patient to a bad place.
-It’s not only the physical disease, but the emotional suffering, the depression and poor self image.
+It’s not only the physical disease, but the emotional suffering, depression, and poor self-image.
 Their bodies have changed and women are afraid that they will never be able to do what they’ve done before.
 There’s a loss of confidence.
 But I have come to believe exercise and working out offers a path to physical and mental recovery.
 I am convinced that women who battle cancer can become strong and fit.”

 All around us women are running or walking warm-up miles.
 “There’s no judgment, each moves at her own pace,” Donna says.

 “I had been teaching exercise and running workout boot camps at the Integrative Medicine Service at Memorial Sloan-Kettering when a fellow staff member, James Lozado, introduced me to Dragon Boat racing.
 What a great way to combine getting strong with a sport that could empower women, I thought.
 I wanted them to feel the rewards of being an athlete.
 Camaraderie.
 Achievement.
 Winning.”